We Are Here: Sharing Stories

 • The collection items on the map and table below link to the Collection Search or Aurora databases.
 Multiple clicks may be required to view digital images.
 For general research tips and tools, consult our Search help.

-The Google map is a geographic representation of digitized archival materials.
-Each collection is represented on the map by colour-coded pins: First Nations (yellow pin), Inuit (green pin), Métis Nation (blue pin) and Government of Canada (red pin).
+The Google map is a geographic representation of some of our digitized archival materials.
+Many collections are represented on the map by colour-coded pins: First Nations (yellow pin), Inuit (green pin), Métis Nation (blue pin) and Government of Canada (red pin).
 Please note that the red pin is used to highlight materials held in Canadian government departmental collections that are not entirely specific to First Nations, Inuit or the Métis Nation, or that cover a very large number of communities.

 Navigate to a geographic location and click on nearby pins to browse collections and start your research.